I am broadly interested in the power of parameterization

 On the mathematics side, my main interests are probabilistic and extremal combinatorics, and structural graph theory.

 I am a third-year PhD student in the School of Computer Science at Carnegie Mellon University and am part of the Algorithms and Combinatorial Optimization (ACO) group

 .
 I am fortunate to be co-advised by Prof. Anupam Gupta and Prof. Bernhard Haeupler

 .
-I also obtained my bachelor's degree at CMU's School of Computer Science, with a double major in math.
+I also obtained my bachelor's degree in computer science at CMU, with a double major in math.